-- Clinical hours are generally listed as 8:30 a.m.- 6:00 p.m.; however, some agencies may open earlier or later or may require clinical activities that extend into the early evening.
-Be aware of this need for flexibility in your clinical schedule and make adjustments as needed. - Never take a client/patient anywhere in your personal car. - Do not visit the client/patient on personal time. - Visit during daylight hours whenever possible. - Let your instructor or another person know where you are going and when you will return. - Be sure you know where you are going before setting out; obtain a detailed map of the area and plan the route. - Let the client know when to expect your visit, if appropriate. - Put your purse in your trunk before leaving for your site and keep it locked in the trunk during your visit, take only keys and a small change purse. - Do not wear expensive clothes or jewelry. - Park near your destination, and be aware of your surroundings. - If the situation appears unsafe, do not make the visit.
-Leave immediately, and call the instructor. - Additional issues and/or guidelines may be provided by the instructor.
+- Clinical hours are negotiated with the clinical site.
+Some agencies may require clinical activities that extend into the early morning/evening.
+Be aware of this need for flexibility in your clinical schedule and make adjustments as needed. - Never take a client/patient anywhere in your personal car. - Be sure you know where you are going before setting out; obtain a detailed map of the area and plan the route. - Let the client know when to expect your visit, if appropriate. - Do not wear expensive clothes or jewelry. - Park near your destination, and be aware of your surroundings. - If there are concerns or issues with the site please notify your instructor. - Additional issues and/or guidelines may be provided by the instructor.